reagul/Jenkins-VS7-K8s/README.md

 ### Jenkins Deployment

 The default jenkins/jnlp-slave image does not contain the kubectl or helm binaries, so you will need to build a custom image to use the kubernetes-cli plugin.
 Afterwards, push it to a registry \

 `$ kubectl apply -f ** ` \

-### Jenkins Slave

-You can use the supplied Jenkins slave as is but `recommend` you clone it to YOUR local repository and version / tag it.
-You can also run custom commands inside the slave.
-For examople if you plan on running scripts that call Python modules, then you might need to extend/custom build the avaialble slave images on Dockerhub \

-In this test-case we will configure a slave for Kubenretes Cloud \

-`$ docker tag jenkins/jenkins <Private Registry FQDN>/<Project>/jenkins-master:v1` \
-`$ docker push <Private Registry FQDN>/<Project>/jenkins-master:v1`

 #### Configure Jenkins Service / Ingress.
 This allows you to access Jenkins over URL.